thomas-dunlop/hobby-project-manager-front-end/README.md

 ## Features
 This front end allows a user to:
 -	Keep track of projects, including their name, description, related notes, and their associated hobby recipes.
 -	Keep track of hobby recipes, including their name, description, and required materials (paint, glue, etc), and steps.
-The user can link hobby recipes to multiple projects (for instance if you use the same true metal armor recipe accross multipe armies).
+The user can link hobby recipes to multiple projects (for instance if you use the same true metal armor recipe across multipe armies).
 - Keep track of material including their name, part number, re-order link, etc. The user can link materials to multiple hobby recipes.
 The user can also keep track of various lots of materials.